LibreTechnica/libretechnica.github.io/content/en/docs/individuals/privacy_challenge.md

 - [Switching.Software](https://switching.software) - List of privacy-conscious alternatives to well-known software.

 - [(Cryptoparty) Tools](https://www.cryptoparty.in/learn/tools) - a curated list of tools to improve your security, privacy, and anonymity.

-## Notable Software

-- [Signal](https://signal.org/) - An open-source and end-to-end encrypted messaging app.

-- [Tor Web Browswer](https://www.torproject.org) - Perhaps the most well-known and used browser that anonymizes users on the web.

 --------------------